Sharp Stability Wavenumber-explicit Bounds for 2D Helmholtz Equations: Introduction and Motivations

-Some of the above boundary configurations can be thought of as a simplification of electromagnetic scattering from a large cavity (e.g, see \cite{BY16,BYZ12,LMS13}) or waveguide (e.g., see \cite{BG99, HK19, MMP12}) problems, where we approximate the nonlocal inhomogeneous boundary condition with an impedance boundary condition.
+Some of the above boundary configurations can be thought of as a simplification of electromagnetic scattering from a large cavity (e.g, see \cite{ABW02,BS05,BY16,BYZ12,LMS13}) or waveguide (e.g., see \cite{BG99, HK19, MMP12}) problems, where we approximate the nonlocal inhomogeneous boundary condition with an impedance boundary condition.
 In \cite{LMS13}, three sides have the homogeneous Dirichlet boundary conditions and one side has a nonlocal inhomogeneous boundary condition.
 Meanwhile, the authors in \cite{BY16} considered two different 2D Helmholtz models, where all three sides have either the homogeneous Dirichlet or Neumann boundary conditions, and one side has a nonlocal inhomogeneous boundary condition.
 The model considered in \cite{HK19} has one inhomogeneous Dirichlet boundary condition, two homogeneous Neumann boundary conditions, and one high-order complete radiation boundary condition.
-Approximating a nonlocal boundary condition with an impedance boundary condition may lead to a change in the stability behaviour \cite[Section 6]{DLS15}.
+Approximating a nonlocal boundary condition with an impedance boundary condition may change the stability behaviour \cite[Section 6]{DLS15} and it may be interesting to observe how it changes.